SivertPL/RPI-Anonymous-Box/README.md

 Software requirements (for the Pi):
 - isc-dhcp-server
-- nyx (optional) for monitoring TOR usage
 - tor
 - openvpn
+- iptables-persistent
+- nyx (optional) for monitoring TOR usage

 ## Contents of the repository
 - dhcpdc.conf - configuration for the dhcp server, which provides a mini-network on the Ethernet